-Divorce marks her first return to HBO since the Golden Globe-winning Sex And The City ended.
-The show ran for six series until 2004 (two movies followed in 2008 and 2010).
-The new show depicts the frustrating, devastating, complicated and seemingly never-ending process of unwinding a marriage.
+Divorce marks her first return to HBO since the Golden Globe-winning Sex And The City ended after six series in 2004 (two movies followed in 2008 and 2010).
+It depicts the frustrating, devastating, complicated and seemingly never-ending process of unwinding a marriage.

 Parker, who also serves as executive producer on the show, had been looking for something in this vein for a few years.

-"There had been lots of ideas," she admits.
-Given that so many marriages end in divorce now, it would be easy to suggest it's the norm.
+"There had been lots of ideas," she admits, but given that so many marriages end in divorce now, it would be easy to suggest it's the norm.
 As Parker points out: "For the people it's happening to, it's not ordinary - unless you're a serial divorcee.
 It is monumental, and if there are children involved, I imagine you feel undone.